 The treatment for dog heartworm disease takes months.
 We have to give multiple injections certain months apart.
 We also have to do a regimen of antibiotics called Wolbachia—a symbiotic bacteria.
 Over these months, you have to enforce strict cage rest and no strenuous activity, so it’s not a fun time for you or your dog.

-If you have further questions about dog heartworm disease, reach out to your veterinarian.
+The AVMA is another great resource for dog heartworm disease.
+If you have further questions about dog heartworm disease and how to keep your dog heartworm-free, reach out to your veterinarian.
 If you don't have one yet, we can help you find a local veterinarian!